nushell/nushell.github.io/book/thinking_in_nushell.md

 An important part of Nushell's design and specifically where it differs from many dynamic languages is that "parse time" and "evaluation time" are separate and do not mix.
 These terms come from programming language design and compiler theory where parsing is where you take the text and convert it to an abstract representation, and evaluation is where you take the abstract representation and run it.

-For example, the following doesn't make sense in Nushell:
+For example, trying to execute the next script doesn't make sense in Nushell:

 ```
 echo "def abc [] { 1 + 2 }" | save output.nu